 The CMP outlines four sets of actions.
 The first set addresses those issues that are important across all three estuaries.
 The remaining three sets of actions relate to the specific issues associated with the three estuaries in turn.
-There are 32 management actions in total (Overarching: 6 actions, Moruya River: 7 actions: Mummuga Lake:
+There are 33 management actions in total (Overarching: 7 actions, Moruya River: 7 actions, Mummuga Lake:

 7 actions, Wagonga Inlet: 12 actions).
-Eurobodalla Shire Council is responsible for twenty-three of these actions, with primary responsibility for the remaining actions divided between South East Local Land Services & NSW National Parks and Wildlife Service.
+Eurobodalla Shire Council is responsible for twenty-three of these actions, with responsibility for the remaining actions divided between South East Local Land Services, NSW National Parks and Wildlife Service, DPE - Planning, Dol - Industry and Batemans Marine Park.